-Through the partnership, Savage x Fenty also made a strategic investment in FIT:MATCH.
-“We’re extremely pleased to partner with FIT:MATCH to lead innovation in the shopping experience and eliminate the fit question for our Savage X Fenty customers, so they can shop for and wear our product with absolute confidence,” commented Savage X Fenty’s co-Presidents, Christiane Pendarvis and Natalie Guzman.
+Savage x Fenty has also made a strategic investment in FIT:MATCH as part of this partnership.
+In a statement, Savage X Fenty’s co-Presidents, Christiane Pendarvis and Natalie Guzman, commented: “We’re extremely pleased to partner with FIT:MATCH to lead innovation in the shopping experience and eliminate the fit question for our Savage X Fenty customers, so they can shop for and wear our product with absolute confidence.”

-“We offer an extensive product assortment that makes identifying the right size even more important for our customers and are thrilled to roll out Fit Xperience in all of our stores,” Pendarvis and Guzman continued.
+Pendarvis and Guzman continued: “We offer an extensive product assortment that makes identifying the right size even more important for our customers and are thrilled to roll out Fit Xperience [FIT:MATCH’s product] in all of our stores.”